-Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. (hereinafter: Company) hereby declares that the Annual Report of the Parent Company 2020, as published by the Company, was prepared, to the best of its knowledge, in accordance with the International Financial Reporting Standards (IFSR), provides a true, correct and complete account of the position, assets, liabilities, development and performance of the Company, presenting major risks and factors of uncertainty, and does not omit any fact that might have any significance concerning the assessment of the position of the Company.
+Budapesti Ingatlan Hasznosítási és Fejlesztési Nyrt. (hereinafter: the "Company") hereby declares that the Consolidated Annual Report 2020, as published by the Company, was prepared, to the best of its knowledge, in accordance with the International Financial Reporting Standards (IFSR), provides a true, correct and complate account of the position, assets, liabilities, development and performance of the Company and its consolidated company, presenting major risks and factors of uncertainty, and does not omit any facts that might have any significance concerning the assessment of the position of the Company and its consolidated company.

 Budapest, April 27, 2021

-1 4 77 / W 1 / CD

 dr. Anna Ungár Kristóf Berecz

 President of the Board of Directors Vice President of the Board of Directors, CEO